URGENT APPEAL TIMELINE: 72 hours for decision

 Doctor's Urgent Certification Letter

 The doctor's letter MUST explicitly state why treatment delay poses serious health risk.
-Here's the essential language to include:
+Here is the essential language to include:

 Opening statement (use exact phrasing):